Chapter 7 : Chapter 6

 Thinking it over, I answered, “Well, I’d want to try and stop it myself.”

-“No, of course not.
+A wide smile appeared on Remus' face, “No, of course not.
 Just think of it this way, we’re helping the aurors but we have to be discreet.”

 I nodded.
 So, Remus and his friends were in some form of rebel group.
 Wow.
 I felt young compared to them.
 I wasn’t doing anything with my life- and here they were trying to put a stop to all the craziness going on in their world.
 I’d seen it in the paper each time James brought it over- people, families, even the muggles were going missing or dying and everything was reported as ‘believed to be the works of you-know-who or his followers.’
 “So, that’s what you’re up to on the nights you’re out?”